SB-Chalmers/sustainable_building_website/content/authors/sanjay-somanath/_index.md

 superuser: true
 authors:
   - sanjay-somanath
-bio: Sanjay Somanath is a PhD student in the Department of Architecture and Civil engineering.
+bio: Sanjay Somanath is a Postdoc researcher in the Department of Architecture and Civil engineering.
 The focus of his research is Social sustainability in neighbourhoods, specialising in computational design methods and GIS.

 interests: